Tyler Stephenson Player Props: Reds vs. Rockies

 Tyler Stephenson At The Plate

-- Stephenson has 12 doubles, a triple, five home runs and 27 walks while batting .253.
+- Stephenson is hitting .249 with 12 doubles, a triple, five home runs and 27 walks.

-- In 65.2% of his 69 games this season, Stephenson has picked up at least one hit.
-He's also had 17 multi-hit games.

-- He has homered in 7.2% of his games this year, and 1.8% of his trips to the plate.
+- Looking at the 70 games he has played this season, he's hit a long ball in five of them (7.1%), and in 1.7% of his trips to the dish.

-- Stephenson has an RBI in 26 of 69 games this year, with multiple RBI in six of them.
+- Stephenson has driven home a run in 26 games this season (37.1%), including more than one RBI in 8.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.